About Me

 Hi!

-I always had a passion and desire to care for animals and in recent years, those who care for them.
-So much so, that I put my own health in the back seat and drove myself in to burn out.
+Despite the challenges, I ignored all the warning signs, and I put my own health in the back seat and drove myself in to burn out.
 I was diagnosed with PTSD due to repetitive exposure to traumatic events in clinic, and in the darkest times, planted the seed of The Happy Vet Club.

 Other Qualifications: